B2B & B2C Telemarketing Services in the UK

-The salesperson will have a list of prospective clients and will call them up each individually and then try to talk the customer into buying the product or service on offer.
+A telemarketing salesperson will usually have a list of prospective clients, calling each of them individually, and then trying to talk the customer into buying the product or service on offer.

 Or sometimes companies sell lists of customers to related companies e.g. a computer company might sell a list of recent customers to a warranty service provider.